CatraProto/docs/invoking_api.md

 ---
-nav_order: 5
+nav_order: 6
-title: Using the API
+title: Calling API methods
 ---
 # Invoking API Methods
 In order to interact with the Telegram API, CatraProto exposes API methods in the `Api` property in the `TelegramClient` class.